ckenst/testing-guides/input_fields/others.md

-# Input Field Catalog
+# Other Input Fields

+## Enumerated

-> The following are interesting values for testing input fields.
+What are the interesting input tests for enumerated fields?